 “Like it?” he said.

-She liked neither the wine, nor the music he was using to forge his comeback.
-It was God-awful, but she nodded, pretending to enjoy it, taking a sip of her God-awful wine.
+She liked neither the wine, nor the music.
+Both were God-awful, but she nodded, pretending to enjoy it all.

-“I think it’s the best work I have ever done.”
+“I think it’s the best work I have ever done,” he said, overflowing with confidence.

 “It’s definitely got … promise,” she said, trying not to be a combo buzzkill-boner killer.